closetothe/astro2/arduino/README.md

-# Astro 2 Arduino Sketches
+# ASTRO 2 Arduino Sketches
 ### Prototype v0.3 (Large Robot)

 These Arduino programs implement details that are specific to our hardware.